alovajs/alovajs.github.io/docs/tutorial/02-getting-started/09-extension-integration.md

 1. In a ts project, if you find that vscode cannot correctly prompt, please set `"strictNullChecks": true` in `tsconfig.json`.

-2. Sometimes the api will prompt as `any` type, you can try to solve it as follows: Step 1, confirm whether this api is introduced in the entry file, and step 2, restart vscode
+2. Sometimes the api will prompt as `any` type, you can try to solve it as follows:
+   - Step 1, confirm whether this api is introduced in the entry file.
+   - Step 2, restart vscode